Inflatable Penile Prosthesis for ED

 Watch Dr. Engel’s Presentation on Incontinence and ED

-An inflatable penile prosthesis is a hydraulic system that must be implanted surgically.
-We most commonly use the American Medical Systems (AMS) model 700, which is a three piece system.
-It consists of two cylinders which will fill the natural cylinders (corporal bodies) in the penis, a pump that will be located in the scrotum, and a water balloon, or reservoir, which is typically implanted behind the pubic bone.
-It is entirely internal, and inflates and deflates.
-The video below demonstrates how it would be inflated by the patient.
-In essence, when a man wants an erection, he pumps the pump in the scrotum approximately ten times.
-The pump forces water into the two implanted cylinders which then become rigid.
+Inflatable penile prosthesis for Erectile DysfunctionAn inflatable penile prosthesis is a hydraulic system that must be implanted surgically.
+We commonly use the American Medical Systems (AMS) model 700, which is a three-piece system.
+Now this is sold by a company called Boston Scientific.
+There is a competing company with far less market share called Mentor, but Dr. Engel has always preferred the Boston Scientific prostheses.
+One can also ask for a prosthesis that does not inflate, called a malleable prosthesis, but nearly every patient would prefer a three-piece inflatable prosthesis.
+It consists of two cylinders that will fill the natural cylinders (corporal bodies) in the penis, a pump that will be located in the scrotum, and a water balloon, or reservoir, which is typically implanted imperceptibly either behind the pubic bone or behind the abdominal muscles.
+It is entirely internal and inflates and deflates.
+The video below demonstrates how the patient would inflate it.
+When a man wants an erection, he pumps the pump in the scrotum approximately ten times or less.
+The pump forces water into the two implanted cylinders, which become rigid.
 The erection will have the same sensation as one would otherwise have, and the orgasm is unaffected.
-When finished, a button located on the side of the pump is pressed which allows the water in the cylinders to go back to the reservoir.
+When finished, a button on the side of the pump is pressed, which allows the water in the cylinders to return to the reservoir.

 Risks of Inflatable Penile Prosthesis